ojarva/ua-detection-python/README.rst

 Browser user-agent detection
 ============================

+*As user-agent-string.info is nowadays a commercial service, this project is abandoned.

 This library parses browser user-agent strings with data from [user-agent-string.info](http://user-agent-string.info/).

 This library is loosely based on the work by Hicro Kee (hicrokee AT gmail DOT com) and Michal Molhanec (http://molhanec.net).